sinon/sinon.github.io/content/bridging-python-and-rust.md

 # Bridging Python and Rust: A Practical Guide with PyO3

 Sometimes Python just isn't fast enough, or you want to reuse some Rust code without rewriting it.
 [PyO3](https://pyo3.rs) makes it surprisingly easy to call Rust from Python (or less commonly vice-versa).
-Here’s how I created [pngme-python][1] crate, to expose my already existinv [pngme][2] Rust crate.
+Here’s how I created [pngme-python][1] crate, to expose my already existing [pngme][2] Rust crate as a python library.

 ## Project Structure